rancher/rancher-docs/versioned_docs/version-2.0-2.4/pages-for-subheaders/helm2-rke-add-on-layer-4-lb.md

 > #### **Important: RKE add-on install is only supported up to Rancher v2.0.8**
 >
->Please use the Rancher helm chart to install Rancher on a Kubernetes cluster.
+>Please use the Rancher Helm chart to install Rancher on a Kubernetes cluster.
 For details, see the [Kubernetes Install ](../getting-started/installation-and-upgrade/resources/helm-version-requirements.md).
 >
 >If you are currently using the RKE add-on install method, see [Migrating from a High-availability Kubernetes install with an RKE add-on](../getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/upgrades/migrating-from-rke-add-on.md) for details on how to move to using the Helm chart.